A new documentary, Mimaroğlu: The Robinson of Manhattan, explores the little-known life and music of a pioneering Turkish composer.

 Yet, Mimaroğlu has been a relatively unknown figure in popular culture.
-A documentary entitled Mimaroğlu—to be released later in 2019—sets out to rectify that, not only by detailing the composer’s musical life, but also by exploring the romantic and creative relationship with his wife Güngör Mimaroğlu, their political activism, and his other artistic work.
+A documentary entitled Mimaroğlu: The Robinson of Manhattan—to be released later in 2020—sets out to rectify that, not only by detailing the composer’s musical life, but also by exploring the romantic and creative relationship with his wife Güngör Mimaroğlu, their political activism, and his other artistic work.

 Born in Istanbul on March 11, 1926, Mimaroğlu went on to build a career that led him to cross paths with cultural icons such as Charles Mingus, İdil Biret, Tülay German, Federico Fellini, and Ahmet and Nesuhi Ertegün, starting his own record label and pushing at the horizons of experimental music all the while.

 His life could easily have gone in a different direction, however—the avant garde composer, radio broadcaster, writer, and producer was the son of the celebrated architect Ahmet Kemaleddin, whose image adorns the back of the 20 TL banknote today.